Scholarships to Study Abroad in Spain, Cuba, Argentina and Puerto Rico

 Study Abroad Scholarship Program

-Spanish Studies Abroad has awarded over $230,000 in scholarships since 2001.
-We offer two scholarship options for students attending our regular academic programs in Spain, Puerto Rico, Cuba and Argentina.
+SSA has awarded over $230,000 in scholarships since 2001.
+We offer two scholarship options available for students attending SSA regular academic programs in Spain, Puerto Rico, Cuba and Argentina.
 You may submit an application to only one scholarship: Merit-Based or Diversity.

 Essay entries should be between 400 and 500 words and written in English.
-Please include your name, program, and home college or university in the top right-hand corner, and submit your completed scholarship application to [email protected] with “Diversity Scholarship Essay” or “Merit-Based Scholarship Essay” in the subject.
+Please include your name, program, and home school in the top right-hand corner, and submit your completed scholarship application to [email protected] with “Diversity Scholarship Essay” or “Merit-Based Scholarship Essay” in the subject.

 Be creative!
 This is your chance to set yourself apart!

-*Please note: Spanish Studies Abroad Scholarships cannot be applied to program costs, including tuition.
-Scholarships are meant to offset extra expenses while abroad, such as flights, gifts, entertainment, etc.
+– SSA scholarships cannot be applied to program costs, including tuition.
+Scholarships are meant to offset extra expenses while abroad, such as flights, transportation, entertainment, etc.

 |Merit Based Scholarship||Diversity Based Scholarship|